lxyu0405/Java-Windows-IFTTT/README.md

 		2. Time --> Release a Sina Weibo
 		3. Receive a Gmail --> Send an Email
 		4. Receive Gmail --> Release a Sina Weibo

+> IFTTT means "IF THIS THEN THAT" and it can be of lots of fun!